Nurshot/KM-UM-Communication/README.md

 # KM-UM-Communication
 In user mode, it allows you to read and write through the kernel.
 It is actually a classic ioctl driver, but the difference is that it allows you to make changes in the cr0 section.
+It has been tested up to Windows 21H1.
+If you want to add 22H2, you have to add it yourself.

 ## To Run on Your Computer